iljungr/ORBL_tools/README.md

 - ORBLq measures evolutionary constraint on the ORFness of a non-canonical ORF (ncORF) by calculating the quantile of its ORBLv score among the ORBLv scores of untranslated ORFs of the same biotype and similar length.
-It too is a number between 0 and 1, with larger numbers indicating more constraint.
+It too is a number between 0 and 1, with larger numbers indicating more constraint, and 1 – ORBLq can be thought of as a p-value, since it approximates the probability that a similar ORF would get the same or higher ORBLv score under the null hypothesis that its ORFness were not constrained.

 ## Installation